 Property, plant and equipment are stated at cost, less accumulated depreciation and impairment losses.
-Assets constructed by the Group include direct costs, overheads and interest charges incurred for qualifying assets during the construction period.
 Government investment grants are deducted from the cost of the related asset.
 Depreciation is calculated using the straight-line method over the expected economic life of the asset.
 Depreciation of special tooling is also based on the straight-line method unless a depreciation method other than the straight-line method better represents the consumption pattern.
 The useful lives and residual values are evaluated every year to determine whether events and circumstances warrant a revision of the remaining useful lives or the residual values.
 Gains and losses on the sale of property, plant and equipment are included in the respective line items Other income and Other expense.
-Costs related to repair and maintenance activities are expensed in the period in which they are incurred.